department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/account-security/use-cases/complete-tasks-loa1.md

 - [Mobile mock-up, change sign in information for sign in service](https://www.figma.com/file/05k2PTmuDVgBj2HnzUZayg/Profile---Account-Security?type=design&node-id=0-147&mode=design&t=EjU8iLKh728VGBef-11)

-### 2-factor authentication
+### Multifactor authentication
 - The user will see the name of the section and prompt that tells them they can add 2-factor authentication.
-- If they have not yet added 2-factor authentication, there will not be a checkmark next to the section.
+- If they have not yet added Multifactor authentication, there will not be a checkmark next to the section.
-- Clicking the link will lead the user through the process of 2-factor authentication.
+- Clicking the link will lead the user through the process of Multifactor authentication.
 - This uses the [process list component](https://design.va.gov/components/process-list) from the VA design system.
 A numeral will appear if it hasn't been completed, and a checkmark will appear if it has been completed.
 - [Desktop mock-up, 2-factor authentication](https://www.figma.com/file/05k2PTmuDVgBj2HnzUZayg/Profile---Account-Security?type=design&node-id=0-313&mode=design&t=EjU8iLKh728VGBef-11)
 - [Mobile mock-up, 2-factor authentication](https://www.figma.com/file/05k2PTmuDVgBj2HnzUZayg/Profile---Account-Security?type=design&node-id=0-147&mode=design&t=EjU8iLKh728VGBef-11)